subsquid/docs/docs/tutorials/parquet-file-store.md

 ## Setup

-Let's start by creating a new blockchain indexer, or "squid" in Subsquid terminology.
+Let's start by creating a new blockchain indexer, or a "squid" in Subsquid terminology.
 In a terminal, launch this command:

 ```bash
 sqd init local-parquet-indexing -t evm